Szybet/WatchySourcingHub/README.md

 I wasn't able to get a original watchy as I was hunting for it from 2021 so...

+# Further notes that you should know before you buy:
-**All of those issues, are related to the design of the 2.0 version of the Watchy.
+**All of those issues below, are related to the design of the 2.0 version of the Watchy.
 Don't contact the aliexpress seller for no reason, If you have any questions, ask me through contact below.**

-# Further notes that you should know before you buy:
 - The schematic is 1:1 with the oryginal watchy (Now it's the 2.0 version).
 The PCB too because **it is compatible** with official SQFMI metal cases.
 That's why this repo no longer contains schematics for this version.
 They are the same as the SQFMI ones
 - In the previous USB-C version, the components were not original.
 Maybe they were recycled or idk.
 In the current version I didn't checked `¯\_(ツ)_/¯`
 - The screen is already glued in and has a foil that can be taken off. cool.